Our Adult Learning centres are COVID-19 secure

 Please reduce the amount of contact you have with any shared equipment, whether this is learning resources or specialist equipment.
-Your tutor will demonstrate techniques on their own project and direct you while you work on your item.
-Social distancing should be maintained at all times.
 We ask for your cooperation in making sure that your workstation and all shared equipment is wiped down after use.
 Disinfectant wipes will be available in each classroom so you can clean shared equipment before and after use and please dispose of these in the lidded bins provided.

-Summer term 2021 - In accordance with the latest government guidelines, face coverings must be worn by all when moving around the Centre, in corridors and communal areas and in classrooms when individuals aren't seated or stationary in their designated area, except where exemptions apply.
-If an individual is moving around the classroom, for example collecting equipment or materials or changing locations to complete group work, then a face covering must be worn.
-All physical activities classes, including Dance, Stay Active, Pilates, Yoga, Tai Chi and Otago are exempt from wearing a face covering, as long as the 2 metre social distancing can be maintained.
-When you enrol on a course it is with the understanding that you are currently required to wear a face covering under the above circumstances.
+The government has removed the requirement to wear face coverings in law in further education settings.
+However, it expects and recommends they are worn by all when moving around the Centre, in corridors and communal areas, except where exemptions apply.
+You can choose to wear a face covering when seated or stationary in your designated area but it's not a requirement.
+Please note, there will be a few exceptions to the above, if this applies to your class(es), your Tutor will inform you at the start of your class.
+Some people are exempt from wearing face coverings for health, age or disability reasons so please be respectful of this.
 Please be mindful that wearing a face covering may inhibit communication with people who rely on lip reading, facial expressions, and clear sound.
+Face visors or shields should not be worn as an alternative to face coverings.
 Please bring your own face covering with you.
 Should you forget your face covering, a replacement can be obtained from reception.
-Although we are sure you are well versed in wearing a face covering by now, please visit our How to wear and remove a face covering for additional guidance and a quick reminder from the World Health Organisation (WHO) who have produced a short, informative video demonstrating the safe wearing of a fabric face covering.
+Although we are sure you are well versed in wearing a face covering by now, please visit our How to wear and remove a face covering page for additional guidance and a quick reminder from the World Health Organisation (WHO) who have produced a short, informative video demonstrating the safe wearing of a fabric face covering.